ansonl/ansonl.github.io/_maps/3-release-notes.md

 USA V2.1 - NOV 2023
 : Reuploaded certain models in CO, OH, OK, NE, NV, MI, ID, AZ, KS, GA that did not compress correctly with 7zip.

+USA V2.1 *Low Poly* - NOV 2024 🚧
+: Started uploading Low Poly style maps.
+: Low Poly maps are based off USA V2.1
+: Low Poly map borders are compatible with all USA V2.1 maps.
+The elevation features are made more "triangular" for a futuristic, abstract aesthetic.
+Precise borders and dual color hygrography are maintained.
+: The Low Poly maps load and slice ~10x faster compared to the high detail maps.

 ## Asia Region Major Release to Variant Revision Chart